Business Licence to Occupy Fill out the template

 • include a notice period – this will explain how much notice each party must provide to bring the agreement to an end

-What laws apply to a licence to occupy?
+What laws apply to the licence?

 Some of the key provisions which are relevant in determining the distinctions between leases and licences are: